 Fortunately, I soon found a solution.
 WXSIM could 'listen' to WXSIM-Lite's forecasts of temperature and dew point, and take them into account, via a file written by the latter and read by the former.
 WXSIM could then still provide all its existing products, but with improved accuracy.
 Furthermore, I did statistical studies of the output from the two programs and found that they are only partially correlated, which means WXSIM has a somewhat individual 'opinion', rather than just being a degraded version of the same source information.
 This independence means that, even if WXSIM's forecasts are slightly less accurate, they still can add value to WXSIM-Lite's, if mixed together, with perhaps more weight given to WXSIM-Lite's data.

-I will continue to research the ideal weight to use, but right now, anything from 50 to 70% appears to be nearly ideal, with improvement in my case of more than 20% over either WXSIM or WXSIM-Lite alone.
+I will continue to research the ideal weight to use, but right now, anything from 50 to 75% appears to be nearly ideal, with improvement in my case of at least 10% over either WXSIM or WXSIM-Lite alone.
 I have some evidence that less well-customized sites may benefit most from a slight higher mix, of about 70%.

 Here is an example (the best of several I looked at) made using autolearn.exe, of how WXSIM-Lite gradually improved forecast accuracy for a user in Denmark.
 Mean absolute error (here in Celsius degrees) had been hovering around 1.7 degrees for about 18 months, and then dropped to abuot 1 degree within a couple of months as WXSIM-Lite came got a larger learning base and as the data set contained more and more of these forecasts with WXSIM-Lite mixed in at 65%.